 This will be a short one, since it is quite obvious, and there is not much to discuss.
 Study like there is no tomorrow, getting good Forex education is extremely important!

 Beginners read way too few books and way too few articles.
 They practise too little, forgetting that they are messing with an occupation that takes years to master!

 In fact, beginner traders know so little about financial trading that they often don't even know where to start.

 How not to make this the most obvious and the biggest Forex trading mistakes of them all?
-Study, read, watch webinars, attend seminars, practice on a demo account.
+Study, read, watch webinars, attend seminars, practise on a demo account.
 Whatever it takes.
 If you don't have the time, make the time!
-You never know which one will be the eureka moment or how many will it take for you to reach consistent profitability.
+You never know which one will be the eureka moment or how many it will take for you to reach consistent profitability.

-You must have heard something in the duration of your lifetime about the positive effects of having a plan.
-Well, trading financial markets is no exception and not having a trading plan is one the most widespread mistakes that Forex traders make.
+You must have heard something about the positive effects of having a plan.
+Well, trading financial markets are no exception... and not having a trading plan is one the most widespread mistakes that Forex traders make.

 Possibly, the reason for this is not having a clear understanding what a trading plan looks like at all.